zainalwan/hugebrain/README.md

 * [Usage](#usage)

 ## Introduction
-Huge Brain is a contact software.
+HugeBrain is a contact software.
 It used to store some data about the people you know, including their name, phone, and email.

 ## Installation